Bowenoid papulosis - Anogenital in

 BP has a variable course, with a frequent potential for spontaneous regression as well as persistence and recurrence.
 A postsurgical excision recurrence rate of up to 20.3% has also been documented.

 The risk of progression to invasive SCC in immunocompetent patients is estimated at 2.6%.
-In immunocompromised patients, the risk of invasive malignancy may be higher; one-half of human immunodeficiency virus (HIV)-infected patients with anogenital warts have SCCIS on histology.
+In immunocompromised patients, the risk of invasive malignancy may be higher; one-half of HIV-infected patients with anogenital warts have SCCIS on histology.

 D04.9 – Carcinoma in situ of skin, unspecified